SSO for JSM Customers using AWS Cognito as OAuth Provider

 • Enter Client Id, client secret & AWS Cognito Domain name as {your domain name}.auth.{region name}.amazoncognito.com

-• Click on Save button and then test configuration for verifying the entered details.
+• Click on Save button and then test connection for verifying the entered details.

 Step 3: User Attribute Mapping

-• Once you see all the values in Test Configuration, go to User Attribute Mapping.
+• Once you see all the values in Test connection, go to User Attribute Mapping.
 Map attributes like Email, firstname, lastname, etc. Click on Save.

 Step 4: Integrate Atlassian HelpDesk with JSM SSO

-• Click on the Configure API Token and configure the Service Account API token with the email.
+• Navigate to the Jira Configuration tab.
+Click on the Configure API Token and configure the Service Account API token with the email.

 • It is necessary to have admin permissions for the service account.